Brain tumors in children can be either benign or malignant tumors and can form in the brain and/or spinal cord.

 An advantage of receiving care from our pediatric neuro-oncology team at the cancer center is that they can offer opportunities for new cancer treatments and cancer detection tests.
-Not only are our physicians members of the Children’s Oncology Group, but, as of 2015, we are active members in the Pediatric Oncology Experimental Therapeutics Investigators Consortium, which offers the newest therapies and studies for children with cancer.
+Not only are our physician's members of the Children’s Oncology Group, but, as of 2015, we are active members of the Pediatric Oncology Experimental Therapeutics Investigators Consortium, which offers the newest therapies and studies for children with cancer.

 Make an appointment

 To request an appointment with our team or to make a referral to one of our physicians, please call the main number: 210-450-1000 or 800-340-2872 or email CTRCReferral@uthscsa.edu.